 |See 45 CFR 103.1, Use of black umbrellas.|

-3. A Federal agency may cross reference the regulations of another Federal agency only if the Office of the Federal Register finds that the reference meets any one of the following conditions specified in 1 CFR 21.21:
+You may cross-reference the regulations of another Federal agency only if the OFR finds that the reference meets one of the following conditions (1 CFR 21.21):

 - The reference is required by court order, statute, Executive order or reorganization plan.

 - The reference is to regulations promulgated by a Federal agency with the exclusive legal authority to regulate in a subject matter area, but the referencing Federal agency needs to apply those regulations in its own programs.